5 Signs Bad Church Governance Is Stifling Your Growth and Mission

 Just think about it for a second.

-A pastor or staff member will have spent 160 hours working on issues in a month…minimum.
+At a minimum, a pastor or staff member will have spent 160 hours working on issues in a month.
 A board member might spend two.
-A congregational member might spend an hour..or, more likely, about 30 seconds, before passing judgment.
+A congregational member might spend an hour—or, more likely, about 30 seconds—before passing judgment.

 Boards and congregations that micromanage keep their churches small because of their need to control every decision.

-Churches in which boards micromanage rarely grow beyond 200 attenders because the issues facing churches larger than that require boards to stop micromanaging (here are 7 other reasons churches never break the 200 attendance mark).
+Churches in which boards micromanage rarely grow beyond 200 in attendance because the issues facing churches larger than that require boards to stop micromanaging.

 Micromanaging shrinks the size of the congregation back to the size in which everything can be ‘controlled’.